PierreGode/Linux-Active-Directory-join-script/README.md

 For best security.
 I restricted ssh to domain and administrator users. also clients will only allow login from assigned group ( hostnamesudoers )

-How do i update my password ( changed password but Linux is still on old password ) First time you login your "user" caches on the computer ( means that you can login beeing disconected to "office network" to update, open a terminal and execute sudo service sssd restart.
+How do i update my password?
+( changed password but Linux is still on old password ) First time you login your "user" caches on the computer ( means that you can login beeing disconected to "office network" to update, open a terminal and execute sudo service sssd restart.